quangxuan98765/Fraud-Detection/docs/TECHNICAL_DOCUMENTATION_DETAILS.md

 Sensitivity analysis of detection thresholds showed:

 1. **Anomaly Score Thresholds**:
-   - Lowering the very high threshold (99th percentile) by 5% increased recall by 7.2% but decreased precision by 2.1%
+   - Raising the very high threshold (99th percentile) by 8% increased precision by 4.2% but decreased recall by 2.8%
-   - Raising the medium threshold (95th percentile) by 2% increased precision by 0.9% but decreased recall by 3.7%
+   - Lowering the medium threshold (95th percentile) by 1% increased recall by 2.1% but decreased precision by 0.7%

 2. **Graph Structure Thresholds**:
    - Hub score threshold of 0.85 provided optimal balance between precision and recall
-   - Normalized community size threshold of 0.05 was highly effective for precision mode
+   - Normalized community size threshold of 0.04 was highly effective for precision mode
+   - Combination of hub score and normalized community size yielded the best precision (26.57%)

 3. **Amount Thresholds**:
-   - Amount-based rules were less effective than graph structure rules, but improved recall
+   - Amount-based rules showed improved effectiveness with the higher fraud rate dataset
-   - Combination of amount and anomaly score showed synergistic improvement
+   - Combination of high anomaly score with high transaction value achieved 22.86% precision

 ## 6. DISCUSSION